-The United Church will celebrate International Development Week by lifting up stories of Canadian and global Mission & Service partners.
+The United Church celebrates International Development Week by lifting up stories of Canadian and global Mission & Service partners.

 In Canada and across the world, the United Church and church partners are actively engaged in initiatives that lift people out of poverty, offer sustenance and support to those in need, and care for God’s creation.
 Our faith makes us natural partners in sustainable development.

-From February 2–8, the Government of Canada, civil society organizations, and communities will be celebrating International Development Week across Canada.
-This year’s focus will be “Go for the Goals” and features the United Nations' Sustainable Development Goals (SDGs).
-At the core of the UN’s 2030 Agenda for Sustainable Development, the SDGs are a shared plan for building a brighter global future for people and the planet by 2030.
+During February 7‒13, the Government of Canada, humanitarian organizations, and communities will be celebrating International Development Week across Canada.
+This year’s focus will be the five pillars of the Sustainable Development Goals: People, Planet, Prosperity, Peace, and Partnership and features the United Nation’s Sustainable Development Goals (SDGs).
+At the core of the UN’s 2030 Agenda for Sustainable Development, the SDGs are a shared plan for building build a brighter global future for people and the planet by 2030.

 Join us as we share stories from across the church about our collaboration with Mission & Service partners in work that addresses poverty, hunger, climate change, justice and peace, health, and education on a global and local scale.